joshkatzenbach/nba_win_prediction/readme.txt

-This is the code used to develope a Neural Net to predict the outcome of NBA Basketball games.
+This is the code used to develop a Neural Net to predict the outcome of NBA Basketball games.